ids-s1-21/project-pipingHot/README.md

 This givs us sensitivity of 62.5% and a specificity of 83.9% (figres given to 1 decimal place).

-The accuracy is 82.9%, this means that 82.9% of the time it will correctly pedict weither the person has had a stroke.
+The accuracy is 82.9%.
 The AUC is 81.6% which is good becasue it is high.
 We also did cross vaidation to avoid over fitting.
 We did 10 folds.
+** talk about accuracy being limited to test data.

 EVALUATION